PrinceXaine/Pong-AHK/README.md

 - Download Pong.zip, extract the files and run Pong.EXE.

 # PC Requirements
 - Intel® Core™ i3-530 Processor or better.
-(2 Core - 4 Threads)
+(2 Cores - 4 Threads)
 - This program was coded to take advantage of 4 threads.
-While it will run on a machine with less threads, I don't recommend it.
+- While the game will run on less than 4 threads, it is not recommended.

 # How to Play:
 - Your rudder is on the left.
 Use your mouse to move it up and down.